eternalorg/script-boilerplate/README.md

 # FiveM-TypeScript

-easy to use just type
+Easy to use, just type

-## npm i
+## pnpm i

-this will install everything needed for fivem coding.
+This will install everything needed for FiveM coding.

 ## installs

-npm i = installs all profiles for package and fivem
+pnpm = installs all profiles for package and FiveM

 ## builds

-npm run build = for production.
+pnpm build = for production.

-npm run watch = for dev instant updates.
+pnpm watch = for dev instant updates.